-And did I mention it’s free?
+And did I mention Facebook Barometer is free?
 (It is.)

-Simply sign into the Barometer with your Facebook account and choose the page you manage that you’d like to analyze.
-For this example, we’ll be looking at a fan page dedicated to a well loved MV Agusta motorcycle.
+Simply sign into the Barometer with your Facebook account, and choose the Page you manage that you’d like to analyze.

-The Barometer will determine how many fans this page has and will compare it to thousands of other pages with a similar fan range.
-From that comparison, we’ll see how MV Agusta’s last 50 posts fare in terms of reach, engagement, and click-throughs.
+The Facebook Barometer will determine how many fans this Page has and will compare it to thousands of other Pages with a similar fan range.
+From that comparison, you can see how your Page’s last 50 posts fare in terms of reach, engagement, and click-throughs.
 (This data is not publicly available anywhere else.)

-And then there are the red squares.
-A light red one (see “fans reached” in the example) indicates where the page is slipping against the competition.
-As for the dark red squares — those are the areas (hello “viral reach”) that an admin or two will have to roll up their sleeves and get to work on improving.
+And then there are the red numbers.
+A red number (see “Viral Reach” in the example) indicates where the page is slipping against the competition.
+An admin or two will have to roll up their sleeves and get to work on improving those areas.

 Underneath that grid, you’ll see how page has done with organic and viral reach day-by-day over the last 30 days.
-(If you’d like more of a bird’s eye view of your reach, simply select the “Last 30 Days” dropdown menu to see reach over the last 90 or 180 days.
+(If you’d like more of a bird’s eye view of your reach, simply select the “Last 30 Days” dropdown menu to see reach over the last 90 or 180 days.)

 Want to rinse and repeat this for your other Facebook pages?
-Simply scroll to the bottom of the report, click the dropdown menu that has your page on top, and select the “Add a page” option.
+Simply scroll to the top of the report, click the dropdown menu that has your page on top, and select the “Add a page” option.

-If you’re ready to check the health of your fan page, why not try this free Facebook tool today?
+If you’re ready to check the health of your fan page, try this free Facebook tool today!